Program Spotlight: UNC Kenan-Flagler Business School

 The Market Games business simulation is an online exercise that introduces students to the realities of running a business through a fast-paced, team-based environment where they make real-time cross-functional decisions (product, marketing, operations, and finance) in a simulated business environment.
 By competing for market share and profits, students experience firsthand the pressures, tradeoffs, and interdependencies that define modern enterprise.

-The simulation plays a critical role in achieving key course learning objectives:
+The simulation plays a key role in achieving key course learning objectives:

 Identify Interconnected Business Functions